 I have a wrist/elbow/shoulder injury, will this affect what strings/tensions I can use?

 Depending on the severity of your injury, you may want to avoid higher tensions or strings made of harder materials (eg. polyester) in order to reduce harsh vibrations as well as the effort required to hit the ball.
-Our staff can advise you on how to make your string setup less stressful on the arm.
+Our staff can advise you on how to adapt your string setup to suit.